 Polls will be open on Election Day from 7 a.m. until 7 p.m. local time.
-To determine your polling place check your voter information card, call our office at 772-226-3440 or visit our website voteindianriver.com.
+To determine your polling place check your voter information card, call the Elections office at 772-226-3440 or visit our website voteindianriver.com.

-You will be asked to show a photo and signature identification when you go to the polls to vote.
+You will be asked to show photo and signature identification when you go to the polls to vote.
 Acceptable forms of photo identification include:

 - Florida driver's license

 - Florida identification card issued by the DHSMV

 - United States Passport

 - Debit or credit card

 - Military identification

 - Student identification

 - Retirement center identification

 - Neighborhood association identification

 - Public assistance identification

+- Veteran health identification card

+- License to carry a concealed weapon or fireman

+- Employee identification card issued by any branch, department, agency, or entity of the Federal Government, the state, a county of a municipality.

-If your photo identification does not contain your signature, you will be required to show an additional identification that provides your signature.
+If your photo identification does not contain your signature, you will be required to show additional identification that provides your signature.

-Once your identity has been established, you will be asked to sign the precinct register or electronic device before being allowed to vote.
+Once your identity has been established, you will be asked to sign the precinct register or electronic poll book before being allowed to vote.

-If you need assistance in marking your ballot, please inform the poll worker.
+If you need assistance in marking your ballot, please inform the election worker.